awsk1994/Learn_Rspec_Ruby/Getting_Started.md

 - CONFIDENCE
 - Spec should not be a complete testing of every single thing.
 - Test for confidence, not proof.

-# Notes on Ruby
-**:variable** are "Symbols"

-A Symbol is the most basic Ruby object you can create.
-It's just a name and an internal ID.
-Symbols are useful because a given symbol name refers to the same object throughout a Ruby program.
-Symbols are more efficient than strings.
-Two strings with the same contents are two different objects, but for any given name there is only one Symbol object.
-This can save both time and memory.

-**$variable** are "Global Variables"

-**@variable** are "Instance Variables" (specific to an instance, but not to class)

-**@@variable** are "Class Variables" (specific to class)

-**VARIABLE** are "Constants".

-A variable whose name **begins** with an uppercase letter (A-Z) is a constant.
-A constant can be reassigned a value after its initialization, but doing so will generate a warning.
-Every class is a constant.

-Trying to access an uninitialized constant raises the NameError exception.